abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/clickhouse/installation.md

 SELECT version();
 ```

-ClickHouse is now successfully installed and running on SUSE Linux ARM64.
+ClickHouse is now successfully installed, configured, and running on SUSE Linux Arm64 with automatic startup enabled.